MawiraIke/double-snake-game/README.md

 Enjoy yourself.
 Set your hair on fire.

-Ps: This game is not made for commercial purposes, it was just made to test if this idea is possible to play, and by how far.
+Ps: Just for fun, this game was just made to test if this idea is possible to play, and by how far.

 ### Steps to play